UNESCO designated 21 February as International Mother Language Day in 1999. The date was

 We at UNA Luton celebrate linguistic diversity each year with Purbachal - the eastern sky, a British Bangladeshi cultural organisation which is also chaired by our own Chair, Dr Nazia Khanum OBE DL.
 We hold the event virtually at a weekend near 21 February, partly for convenience, partly to avoid clashing with official celebrations..

-A poem by the well known writer, poet, reporter and columnist, Abdul Ghaffar Choudhury, has become the anthem for Bangladeshi Language Martyrs Day.
-The first line is 'Amar bhiayer rakto rangano, ekushe February, Ami ki bhulite pari?' - '21 Febuary is coloured by the blood of my brother, Can I forget it?'
+Bangladeshi Language Martyrs Day.
+The first line is 'Amar bhiaer rakte rangano, ekushe February, Ami ki bhulite pari?' - '21 Febuary is coloured by the blood of my brother, How can I forget it?'

 IMLD anthem in 14 Languages - sung by renowned Bangladeshi singer, Dr Rukhsana Safa, accompanied on the guitar by Dr Sybghat Rahim